Mental health research remains deeply fragmented—separated from physical health and divided across specialties, disciplines, and delivery settings.

 The Sparks ecosystem brings these perspectives together to generate the real-world insight needed to better understand neuropsychiatric illness.

-People experiencing neuropsychiatric illness often navigate complex, multi-system conditions that unfold over many years across homes, schools, clinics, and communities.
+People experiencing neuropsychiatric symptoms that do not respond to conventional treatments often suffer from complex, multi-system conditions, forcing them to embark on diagnostic journeys that can unfold over many years across homes, schools, clinics, and communities.
 Yet most mental health research captures only a small portion of that experience.

-The Sparks ecosystem helps bridge this gap by connecting clinicians, researchers, patients, and healthcare organizations to generate structured data from real-world care environments.
+The Sparks ecosystem helps bridge this gap by connecting clinicians, researchers, patients, and healthcare organizations to generate structured data within real-world care environments.

 By integrating clinical observation, lived experience, and biological insight, this approach creates the deeply characterized datasets needed to better understand complex neuropsychiatric conditions.